andrewtyl/react-boilerplate/README.md

 ## Boilerplate
 This is a boilerplate template bootstrapped and then modified with [Create React App](https://github.com/facebook/create-react-app).
 The modifications were made to better suit my needs compared to the standard Create React App, and hopefully they suit yours as well.

+This boilerplate is setup to use HTTPS and redirect any HTTP requests to HTTPS.
+This will not show up locally when ran, but should function on Heroku and with Heroku's ACM.

 ## Set Up
 1. Open a terminal and `cd` to where you want the new project folder to be.
 2. In terminal, run `git clone https://github.com/andrewtyl/react-boilerplate.git NEW-PROJECT-NAME ; cd NEW-PROJECT-NAME`